Shoghí Effendí Rabbání

 Shoghi Effendi’s Passing

-Shoghi Effendi’s death came unexpectedly in London, on 4 November 1957, as he was travelling to Britain and caught the Asian flu and he is buried there in New Southgate Cemetery
+Shoghi Effendi's death came unexpectedly in London, on 4 November 1957, as he was traveling to Britain and caught the Asian flu and he is buried there in New Southgate Cemetery.

 Charles Mason Remey